Outsource link building is the process by which a company hires an agency to help them acquire links for SEO purposes.

 You write a blog post.
 You push publish.
 And then you forget about it.
 A couple of months later you check up on it and it’s on page 3 or 4.
 Without any link building at all.

-Now, it’s time to build links to that piece of content to push it over the top and get it into the top 3 of all search results.
+Now, it’s time to build links to that piece of content to push it over the top and get it into the top 3 of all search engine results.

 Chances are you have quite a few content pieces just like this which you can identify in Google Search Console.